-Violation of this policy or any rule or standard adopted under the authority of this policy shall result in disciplinary action and/or corrective action reasonably calculated to end the complained of conduct, deter future conduct and protect the complainant and other similarly situated individuals.
+Verified acts of harassment or bullying shall result in disciplinary action and/or corrective action reasonably calculated to end the complained of conduct, deter future conduct and protect the complainant and other similarly situated individuals.
 In imposing disciplinary and corrective measures, the Board shall take into account the harm the victim and other members of the school community suffered and any damage to school property.
-The decision of whether discipline is imposed and the nature of any disciplinary action must comply with the Board's disciplinary policies and the consequences for violation of this policy is set out the Code of Student Conduct.
+The decision of whether discipline is imposed and the nature of any disciplinary action must comply with the Board's disciplinary policies.